• Skip to primary navigation

 What is the best oil for donuts?

 Vegetable and canola oil work great!
-Just remember to change the oil before you fry your donuts, or you might get the flavor of whatever you fried the oil with before.
+Just remember to use fresh oil before you fry your donuts, nothing recycled from a prior recipe, or you might get the flavor of whatever you fried the oil with before.

 Why are my donuts so oily?

 You probably fried them with oil that wasn’t hot enough.
 That means greasy donuts with a tough crust.
-Make the oil hotter because the dough will bring the temperature of the oil down.
+Make the oil hotter because the dough will bring the temperature of the oil down when you toss them in.

 pumpkin donuts